 Using oils as heat protectants

-According to the cosmetic scientists and writers behind The Beauty Brains, “Heat tolerance (in this case measured by smoke point of the oil) is only one factor to consider.
+According to the cosmetic scientists and writers at The Beauty Brains, “Heat tolerance (in this case measured by smoke point of the oil) is only one factor to consider.
 You also need to look at how the product lubricates hair.
 You can experiment with oils if you want DIY heat protection but be careful: oils alone can create drag which could slow down the flat iron as it passes through your hair, so it could end up doing more damage.
 Good heat protectants should also help offset the drying effects of heat.
 Ideally you want a combination of glycerin or other moisturizers to lock in water and a low molecular weight polymer that can penetrate and help prevent heat from cracking the cuticles.”

 Using silicones as heat protectants